Sharp sound for every room: The best speakers for music in 2024

 Drivers

-A driver is a device inside any speaker, be it the best wired headphones or bookshelf speakers, that converts electrical signals into sound.
-So it follows, larger drivers tend to be able to deliver a more powerful sound with greater accuracy.
-That said, this isn’t always the case as build material quality also plays an important role.
+A driver is a device inside any speaker, be it the best-wired headphones or bookshelf speakers, that converts electrical signals into sound.
+It follows that larger drivers are able to deliver a more powerful sound with greater accuracy.
+That said, this isn't always the case as build material quality also plays an important role.

 Tweeters